Dentist vs Hygienists: Can a Dentist Clean My Teeth?

 What is the point of seeing a hygienist when I already regularly see the dentist?

-As a dental practice in London with a large team of dentists, hygienists, orthodontists and other specialists, we get asked this on a regular basis – and we suspect others wonder it but decide not to ask.
+As a dental practice in London with a large team of dentists, hygienists, orthodontists and other specialists, we get asked this on a regular basis – and we suspect others wonder, but rarely ask the question…

 Dental Hygienist vs Dentist